 Marketing Excellence Scholarship

-- Eligibility criteria: The scholarship is open to all self-funding applicants for the January 2021 intake of the MSc in Marketing & Creativity programme who have been recommended to apply by the Admission Panel; are able to demonstrate excellent past academic performance, a varied and relevant professional experience and, most importantly, a potential for an outstanding marketing career.
+- Eligibility criteria: The scholarship is open to all enrolled, self-funding applicants for the January 2022 intake of the MSc in Marketing & Creativity programme who have been recommended to apply by the Admission Panel; are able to demonstrate excellent past academic performance and a varied and relevant professional experience; and, most importantly, show a potential for an outstanding marketing career.

-- How to apply: Once offered a place to study on the programme and an invitation to apply for this scholarship, upon confirming your place you should submit an application to our admissions team, outlining why you should be awarded our Marketing Excellence Scholarship.
-The entry may be in any format (video, essay, art, etc.), but it clearly needs to outline your achievements to date and how the MSc in Marketing & Creativity will help you in your intended career path.
+- How to apply: Once offered a place to study on the programme and an invitation to apply for this scholarship, upon confirming your place you should submit an application to our admissions team outlining why you should be a recipient.
+The entry may be in any format (video, essay, art, etc.), but it needs to clearly specify your achievements to date and how the MSc in Marketing & Creativity will help you in your intended career path.

 Access Opportunity Scholarship

 - How to apply: Once offered a place to study on the programme, you should submit an application form [DOC - WORD] outlining your current financial situation and how obtaining our Access Opportunity Scholarship will help you in your intended career path.